 Flex Fares offer the most flexibility, making them perfect for travelers who like to keep their plans open:

-- Refunds: Full refund with no fees if you cancel before departure.
+- Refunds: A full refund with no fees is available if you cancel before departure.

-- Changes: Modify your plans with no change fees, though you’ll pay any difference in fare.
+- Changes: Modify your plans with no change fees, although you’ll pay any fare difference.

 - Rewards: Flex Fares earn more Amtrak Guest Rewards Points because they cost more.
 You earn points based on the dollar amount.